ngrcld/BrowserSelectMod/README.md

 ### My modifications ###
 * More compact: removed "Always" buttons and browser labels, removed shortcuts, smaller icons
+* Removed support for browser profiles (did not work for me)
 * Register for .html and .htm file types
 * Portable app (saves settings in the same folder of the exe)